muhashmicisco/CustomCloudOnBoarder/README.md

 *   **Resolved IDs** (Workspace, Person, Location).
 *   **HTTP Status Codes** for the final calling enablement.
 *   **Detailed Error Reasons** including raw API error messages from Cisco.<br><br>
-However when the LogLevel=3 you will get an extra `VerboseErrorLog_YYYYMMDD_HHMMSS.txt`.
+NOTE: When the LogLevel=3 you will get an extra `VerboseErrorLog_YYYYMMDD_HHMMSS.txt` capturing all Client-Server requests and responses.

 ## 🛠 Troubleshooting Guide